Skip to main content

 • Automated reference checks.
 The platform contacts references the candidate provides, collects structured feedback, and surfaces it to the hiring team.

 • Scheduled live interview.
-A calendar-linked live video call with a real interviewer, conducted inside the platform.
+A scheduled live interview is a calendar-linked, real-time video call with an actual interviewer, conducted inside the platform rather than over Zoom or Teams.

 • Document and credential collection.
 Work authorization, certifications, resume re-upload, sometimes a portfolio link.